September 11 attacks: FBI

 By midday, the U.S. National Security Agency and German intelligence agencies had intercepted communications pointing to Osama bin Laden.
-Two of the hijackers were known to have traveled with a bin Laden associate to Malaysia in 2000 and hijacker Mohammed Atta had previously gone to Afghanistan.
-He and others were part of a terrorist cell in Hamburg.
-One of the members of the Hamburg cell in Germany was discovered to have been in communication with Khalid Sheik Mohammed who was identified as a member of al-Qaeda.
+Two of the hijackers were known to have traveled with a bin Laden associate to Malaysia in 2000 and hijacker Mohamed Atta had previously gone to Afghanistan.
+He and others were part of a terrorist cell in Hamburg, Germany.
+One of the members of the Hamburg cell in Germany was discovered to have been in communication with Khalid Sheikh Mohammed who was identified as a member of al-Qaeda.

-Authorities in the United States and United Kingdom also obtained electronic intercepts, including telephone conversations and electronic bank transfers, which indicated that Mohammed Atef, a bin Laden deputy, was a key figure in the planning of the 9/11 attacks.
-Intercepts were also obtained that revealed conversations that took place days before September 11 between bin Laden and an associate in Pakistan.
-In those conversations, the two referred to "an incident that would take place in America on, or around, September 11" and they discussed potential repercussions.
-In another conversation with an associate in Afghanistan, bin Laden discussed the "scale and effects of a forthcoming operation."
+Authorities in the United States and the United Kingdom also obtained electronic intercepts, including telephone conversations and electronic bank transfers, which indicated that Mohammed Atef, a bin Laden deputy, was a key figure in the planning of the 9/11 attacks.
+Intercepts were also obtained of conversations that took place days before September 11 between bin Laden and an associate in Pakistan referring to "an incident that would take place in America on, or around, September 11" and discussing potential repercussions.
+In another conversation with an associate in Afghanistan, bin Laden discussed the "scale and effects of a forthcoming operation".
 These conversations did not specifically mention the World Trade Center, the Pentagon, or other specifics.

-The FBI did not record the 2,977 deaths from the attacks in their annual violent crime index for 2001.
-In a disclaimer, the FBI stated that "the number of deaths is so great that combining it with the traditional crime statistics will have an outlier effect that falsely skews all types of measurements in the program's analyses."
+In their annual violent crime index for the year 2001, the FBI recorded the deaths from the attacks as murder, in separate tables so as not to mix them with other reported crimes for that year.
+In a disclaimer, the FBI stated that "the number of deaths is so great that combining it with the traditional crime statistics will have an outlier effect that falsely skews all types of measurements in the program's analyses".
 New York City also did not include the deaths in their annual crime statistics for 2001.

 CIA

 In 2004, John L. Helgerson, the Inspector General of the Central Intelligence Agency (CIA), conducted an internal review of the agency's pre-9/11 performance and was harshly critical of senior CIA officials for not doing everything possible to confront terrorism.
 According to Philip Giraldi in The American Conservative, Helgerson criticized their failure to stop two of the 9/11 hijackers, Nawaf al-Hazmi and Khalid al-Mihdhar, as they entered the United States and their failure to share information on the two men with the FBI.

-In May 2007, senators from both major U.S. political parties drafted legislation to make the review public.
-One of the backers, Senator Ron Wyden said, "The American people have a right to know what the Central Intelligence Agency was doing in those critical months before 9/11."
+In May 2007, senators from both major U.S. political parties (the Republican and Democratic parties) drafted legislation to make the review public.
+One of the backers, Senator Ron Wyden said, "The American people have a right to know what the Central Intelligence Agency was doing in those critical months before 9/11".
 The report was released in 2009 by President Barack Obama.